top of page

 (posted 8/17/2018 by Weichao Tu)

-The paper is entitled "A Statistical Survey of Radiation Belt Dropouts Observed by Van Allen Probes" with authors Zheng Xiang, Weichao Tu, Binbin Ni, M. G. Henderson, and Xing Cao.
+The paper is entitled "A Statistical Survey of Radiation Belt Dropouts Observed by Van Allen Probes" with authors Zheng Xiang (visiting graduate student), Weichao Tu, Binbin Ni, M. G. Henderson, and Xing Cao.

 Weichao Tu received the prestigious NSF CAREER Award